dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 - **Name** &mdash; Enter a name for your outbound webhook.
 - **Description** &mdash; Enter a short description of what this webhook is.
-- **Events** &mdash; Choose the triggering event(s) you want to subscribe to for this webhook.
-You can select more than one.
+- **Events** &mdash; Choose the event you want to trigger this webhook.
+You can subscribe to more than one event.
 - **Jobs** &mdash; Specify the job(s) you want the webhook to trigger on if you want.
 By default, dbt Cloud configures your webhook at the account level.
 - **Endpoint** &mdash; Enter the endpoint URL you want to send the event(s) to.